-One result of this lawsuit is that I hope it will gather enough support and attention, that as consumers, parents will demand more and more alternatives that are healthier for their babies, and our environment… whether those alternatives are cloth diapers or a more green, more compost-friendly and chemical free disposable diaper.
+For me, I hope that this lawsuit will gather enough support and attention, that as consumers, parents will demand more alternatives that are healthier for their babies, and our environment… whether those alternatives are cloth diapers or more greener, more compost-friendly and chemical-free disposable diaper.

-If this has peeked your curiosity and you wish to learn more about the law suit and the safety regulations that diapers companies must currently comply with, then you will enjoy reading this article recently published by the Canadian CBC.
+If this has peeked your curiosity and you wish to learn more about the lawsuit and the safety regulations that diapers companies must currently comply with, then you will enjoy reading this article published by the Canadian CBC.

 Disposable diapers have only been around for about 50 years and there is still a lot we don’t know about the effects of using them.

 One study found a link between cloth diaper use and male infertility.

 In May 2000, the Archives of Disease in Childhood published research showing that scrotal temperature is increased in boys wearing disposable diapers, and that prolonged use of disposable diapers will blunt or completely abolish the physiological testicular cooling mechanism important for normal spermatogenesis.
 (18)